The City of Fresno Cooling Centers are brought to you by a generous contribution from our partner, the Pacific Gas & Electric Company.

 When the National Weather Service forecasts a high of 105 degrees or hotter:

-- At noon, the City will activate the following four Cooling Centers and will remain open until 8:00 p.m., in accordance with State guidelines.
+At 12 p.m., the City will activate the following four Cooling Centers and will remain open until 7:00 p.m., in accordance with State guidelines.

 If the forecast is below 105 degrees, City officials will monitor conditions and may call for activation.
 If it becomes apparent that the daily high will break 105 degrees, or if it has already reached that mark, PARCS will immediately notify the One Call Center, the Webmaster and the FAX Dispatch office.